 Information on this page is for patients who will be undergoing a surgical procedure at Canton-Potsdam Hospital (CPH), Gouverneur Hospital (GH), or Massena Hospital (MH).
 Please note, some CPH procedures are done at the Leroy Outpatient Center, located at the Hospital's main campus, and those patients should report directly to the Center.

 Make sure you complete any pre-op testing or medical consults ordered by your surgeon or primary care provider.

-Please request that any pre-op testing and medical consult notes be faxed to your surgeon’s office AND to the CPH Pre-Op department fax: (315) 261-5037.
+Please request that any pre-op testing and medical consult notes be faxed to your surgeon’s office AND to the hospital's Pre-Op Department.

 The pre-surgical screening nurse will call or meet with you prior to your scheduled surgery to review your health history and current medication list.
 The information we gather will help us prepare for your care; you will have an opportunity to ask questions and tell us your concerns.
 If you have any questions about your pre-op nurse visit or call please call Pre-Op Scheduling - CPH: (315) 261-5332; GH: (315) 287-1000; MH: (315) 769-4306 or (315) 769-4212.

 Contact your surgeon's office if your condition has changed (cold, fever, rash, other illness or if there is any possibility of pregnancy).
 The day of surgery, women of childbearing age will be asked to provide a urine specimen for a pregnancy test.

-You will be called the day prior to your procedure between 2:00 PM - 4:00 PM with your check-in time.
+CPH Patients: You will be called the day prior to your procedure. between 2:00 pm - 4:00 pm with your check-in time.
 For Monday surgeries you will be called on Friday.
-If you have not heard from us by 4:00 PM or if you have questions about your time, please call Surgical Services directly at (315) 261-5975.
+If you have not heard from us by 4:00 pm or if you have questions about your time, please call Surgical Services directly at (315) 261-5975.

 If you need to cancel your surgery, please call the surgeon's office directly.